confluentinc/kafka-rest/docs/deployment.rst

 ^^^^^^

 The REST proxy's memory usage is primarily tied to the number of consumers because these are the only stateful resources managed by the proxy.
-Consumer messages are buffered in two ways that can affect total memory usage.
+The consumer buffers messages in two ways that can affect total memory usage.
 First, the underlying Java consumer buffers up to ``fetch.max.message.bytes x queued.max.message.chunks`` bytes of data, with default values resulting in 2 MB per consumer.
 Second, during each consumer request, up to